sanskrit/vyakarana/docs/introduction.rst

 inputs, the Ashtadhyayi can yield multiple results; ideally, we should be able to generate all of them.

 Goal 2 is more vague.
-I want to create a system that derives words using the same mechanisms as the Ashtadhyayi, including those used to define rules and those used to select them.
+I want to create a program that defines and chooses its rules using the same mechanisms used by the Ashtadhyayi.

-With these mechanisms in hand, we can define the system's rules in conformance with the Ashtadhyayi and produce Sanskrit words according to its principles.
-In other words, we can create a full simulation of the Ashtadhyayi.
+In other words, I want to create a full simulation of the Ashtadhyayi.

 The Ashtadhyayi
 ---------------

 The Ashtadhyayi (*Aṣṭādhyāyi*) is a list of about 4000 rules.
-There are ordinary rules, which take some input and yield some output(s), and metarules, which describe how to interpret the ordinary rules we come across.
-If Sanskrit grammar is a factory, then its ordinary rules are the machines inside and its metarules are the workers who run them.
+It has **ordinary rules**, which take some input and yield some output(s), and **metarules**, which describe how to interpret other rules.
+If Sanskrit grammar is a factory, then its ordinary rules are the machines inside and its metarules are the instructions used to build the machines.

 Given some input, the Ashtadhyayi applies a rule that changes the input in some way.
-The output of the rule is then sent to another rule, and so on, until there's no way to change the result any further.
+The output of the rule is then sent to another rule, just as items on the assembly line move from one machine to the other.
+This continues until there's no way to change the result any further.
 When this occurs, the process is complete.
 The result is a correct Sanskrit expression.

 The Dhatupatha
 --------------

 If the Ashtadhyayi is the stuff inside the factory, then the Dhatupatha (*Dhātupāṭha*) is the raw material that enters the factory.
-It is a list of about 2000 verb roots, each annotated in various ways.
-For example, the root *kṛ* ("do") has an annotation that tells the system that both *parasmaipada* endings and *ātmanepada* endings are allowed when making verbs.
-Thus the system can produce both *karoti* and *kurute*.
+It is a list of about 2000 verb roots, each stated with a basic meaning:

+    | 1.1 *bhū sattāyām*
+    | *bhū* in the sense of existence (*sattā*)

+Modern editions of the Dhatupatha are numbered *x.y*, where *x* is the root's verb class (**gaṇa**) and *y* is its order within the *gaṇa*.
+Thus *bhū* is entry 1 in *gaṇa* 1; it's the first root in the list.

 There is no single version of the Dhātupāṭha.
 I used a version I found on `Sanskrit Documents`_ (specifically, `this file`_) and made some small